go-aah/docs/controllers.md

 It is perfect for Web and API application-

-  * `Web` requires to persist state info between HTTP request
+  * `Web` requires to persist state info between the HTTP request
-  * `API` doesn't requires state between HTTP request.
+  * `API` doesn't requires state info between the HTTP request.

 To learn more about `Session` object [click here](session.html).